Screenshot Saturday Tuesday: Jumbo size New Year edition

 Every weekend, indie devs show off current work on Twitter's #screenshotsaturday tag.
 And every week, I bring you a selection of these snaps and clips.
 This week, let's return kick off the new year with a jumbo-sized edition with even more games from across our Christmas holiday.
 Expect unexpectedly laid-back stressful horror, slow-motion stunting gunfights, a watercolour world, spaceships, mecha, and far too many legs.
 Check out these attractive and interesting indie games!

-The contrast between stressful battle and cool vibe is extremely good in Nightmare Operator, a horror shooter by a four-person Japanese team:
+The contrast between stressful battle and cool vibe is extremely good in Nightmare Operator, a horror shooter by a four-person Tokyo team:

 I do like how Été (coming to Steam), a game where you paint pictures as an artist summering in Montreal, has a watercolour look to its world too: